VangelisChocholis/Cross_Device_Analysis/README.md

 We will begin with a data cleaning and transformation process and then proceed to analyze and visualize our findings.

+### User Segmets
+We classify users based on the devices they use to make transactions.
+We define an audience type for every available device (since we do not have user data for iOS, we have to ignore this audience type).
+The four audiences will contain single-device users, i.e., users that made transactions only through one device.
+We also define two multi-device segments: one for users who made transactions using the company's website, utilizing more than one device (desktop, mobile, tablet), and the other multi-device segment is for transactions made through both the website and the company's Android app.

 ### Workflow
 Our workflow is as follows:
 - **Data Cleaning & Transformation**: